inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 Where `taxRate` is the tax rate to be applied to the price, and `taxInclusivePrice` is the price entered by the store operator.

-For example, if the tax rate is `0.25` and the price of a product is `100`, the resulting tax amount calculated by Medusa will be `0.25 * 100 / 1.25 = 20`.
+For example, if the tax rate is `0.25` and the price of a product is `100`, the resulting tax amount calculated by InBzar will be `0.25 * 100 / 1.25 = 20`.

 ---